 Under the Affordable Care Act, many health insurance plans will cover prenatal services, including screening tests and breastfeeding support, at no cost to you.
 Learn more.

 After a stillbirth, you may want to wait some time before getting pregnant again.
-Some women who get pregnant in the first 12 months after a stillbirth have have high levels of anxiety and depression, both during the pregnancy and up to a year after the birth of a healthy baby.
+Some women who get pregnant in the first 12 months after a stillbirth have high levels of anxiety and depression, both during the pregnancy and up to a year after the birth of a healthy baby.

 Depending on the cause of the stillbirth, you may be a "high risk" pregnancy the next time you get pregnant.
 Seeing a high-risk obstetrician or maternal-fetal medicine specialist may help make the next pregnancy safe and healthy.